 Consumable probiotics that are taken as a food supplement and look to rebalance the bacteria from inside the digestive system.

-When opting for consumable probiotic like Jetson, the goal is to replenish the good bacteria that may have been depleted by hormone changes, reduced immune systems, and the impact of medicines and antibiotics.
+When opting for probiotic like Jetson, the goal is to replenish the good bacteria that may have been depleted by hormone changes, poor immune system function, and the impact of medicines and antibiotics.
 Conversely, the topicals are there to block out the bad bacteria before it has a chance to cause escalating damage.

 Probiotics are best used in conjunction with traditional treatment, which is another reason to gain a professional diagnosis from a dermatologist as they can point you towards the types of probiotics that are most likely to cause a positive impact.